freebeedee/DarenD/src/site/notes/00--FLOAT/01-In.BOX/HỌC TIẾNG ANH HA.md

 You get the idea.
 And, if you pay attentions, the concentration of meanings and concepts are not spread evenly along the text, but to concentrate quite dense in one section to the next.

-The Concepts are the holder of ideas, and the thoughts fill the space to effectively guide the readers going through the red line and understand what it is the writer delivers.
+The Concepts are the holder of ideas, and the thoughts fill the space to effectively guide the readers going through the red thread and understand what it is the writer delivers.

 Note well, not the paragraph or sentence.
 It's the thoughts and ideas that count.